-Are you wondering how to rank your website on the number 1 spot on Google?
-If so, then you must have come across the term domain authority.
+Are you wondering how to rank your website in the top positions on Google?
+If so, then you must have come across the term “domain authority”.

-In this article, we’ll show you what actually is domain authority, how important it is for ranking your website, and how can you boost it.
+In this article, we’ll go over what actually domain authority is, how important it is for ranking your website, and how can you boost it.

 - What is Domain Authority?

 - What is a Good Domain Authority Score?